magJ/fly-wireguard-vpn-proxy/README.md

 Firstly that the docker process doesn't run as pid 1, and secondly that sysctls can be, and need to be configured at run-time, rather than externally.

+## Known issues

+Currently outbound traffic from fly.io does not go via the public IP of the instance.
+Also fly.io IP addresses seem to not be reliably geo-locatable to the region that you run the app in, which may be an issue for you if you want to use the VPN to access geo-fenced content.